a fee-based online consultation clinic for Obstetrics & Gynecology

 HCG was first detected in human urine by Ashcheim and Zondek in 1927.
 In the 1930’s, it began to be used to diagnose pregnancy by injecting pregnant human urine into animals like mice and rabbits.

-Estimation of HCG in the urine gives a result of either positive or negative, that is, whether HCG is present in the urine or not.
-The level of HCG is difficult to estimate unless the total urine output in 24 hours is collected and measured.
-The level of HCG is highest in the first urine sample passed in the morning as the urine collects in the bladder overnight.
+Depending on whether HCG is present in the urine or not, the results of a pregnancy test may be positive or negative.
+The daily level of HCG is difficult to estimate unless the total urine output in 24 hours is collected and measured.
+The level of HCG is highest in the first urine sample passed in the morning since the urine collects in the bladder overnight.
 Later in the day, the level of HCG may vary from time to time depending on the amount of fluid drunk by the woman.

 Examination for HCG in the serum (blood) is diagnostic not only of the presence of HCG but also the level of HCG in the serum.
-(Serum is formed when blood is allowed to remain motionless in a vial – the solid parts of blood like the RBC’s, WBC’s , platelets, and the various clotting factors get deposited at the bottom of the vial.
+(Serum is formed when blood is allowed to remain motionless in a vial.
+The solid parts of blood like the RBC's, WBC's and the platelets get deposited at the bottom of the vial.
 The clear straw coloured fluid that remains at the top is the serum).

-The level gradually decreases till the 20th week ( 10 – 20 I.U. per ml of urine).
-This low level is maintained till the end of the pregnancy.
+The level of HCG peaks at around the 12th week of pregnancy and then stabilizes.
+This is maintained till the end of the pregnancy.
 HCG completely disappears from the urine within 2 weeks of delivery.

 The level of HCG may vary from women to women and from pregnancy to pregnancy in the same women.
 What is more important than the level of HCG is whether the level is rising or decreasing.
 If a blood test is repeated after 3 days of the first test and the level shows a rise, then the pregnancy is definitely progressing.
 If however the level shows a lower level than the first, then there could be a risk of an abortion.